cometaj2/hcli_hak11/README.rst

 -------------------------------

 The relays in this setup function as simple switches, allowing current to flow in either direction when closed.
-The terms "input" and "output" on the relay are essentially arbitrary in this context.
-This bidirectional nature simplifies wiring and troubleshooting, as the orientation of the relay connections to the keypad pins doesn't affect functionality.

-This bidirectional property of the relays adds flexibility to the setup and confirms that the system is working with the keypad's existing circuitry rather than imposing new electrical conditions.

 Installation
 ------------